Esnola/oxygen/infinite_scroll_to_oxy_posts.md

 Install the infinite scroll JS library to your page
 - See install documentation: https://infinite-scroll.com/#install

-- The best way to add external js with Oxygen is with a custom plugin:
+* How to install third party JS library when using Oxygen?
+- The non coder way:
+    - Install this plugin and follow their documentation: https://en-ca.wordpress.org/plugins/custom-css-js/
+- The coder friendly way:
     - https://oxygenbuilder.com/documentation/code/alternatives-to-functions-php/
     - (https://oxygenbuilder.com/documentation/code/javascript/)
- - The simplest way:
-    - Install this plugin and follow their documentation: https://en-ca.wordpress.org/plugins/custom-css-js/

 Step 1)